Meeting Time: June 12, 2020 at 8:00am PDT

 • Default_avatar

-Lara Clayman almost 4 years ago
+Lara Clayman over 4 years ago

 I'm a parent at Sequoia Elementary School.
 Living schoolyards are important for so many reasons to me.
 In addition to the mental health benefit being in nature provides our children and the role gardens play in developing children's natural love for the environment, I see school gardens as a critical link for teaching climate change education and science to our students who are being called upon to solve the climate emergency.
 School gardens provide necessary green space and relief from the heat of the blacktop, food for the community, a space for hands-on learning and resiliency (during emergencies).
 In the time of this global pandemic, the school garden may be an important solution to provide social distancing and enable in-person education to continue.
 Importantly, the students LOVE garden class.
 Has anyone asked the students what they think about living schoolyards?
 I'd be curious to hear student rationale for wanting access to living schoolyards.